eclipse-tractusx/traceability-foss/docs/concept/#774-messages-to-multiple-bpns/#774-messages-to-multiple-bpns.md

 For the recipient not much changes, since a notification can only be received by a single BPNL.
 The overview and the message history should be aligned with the view from the sender.
 The actions remain the same.

-#### Notification overview
-In the notification overview the status must be shown for each individual message.

 #### Create/Edit notifications
 When creating or editing notifications, the user must be able to add/remove multiple BPNLs.